shaoweilin/shaoweilin.github.io/_posts/2020-10-23-machine-learning-with-relative-information.md

 ---
 layout: post
-title: Machine learning with relative entropy
+title: Machine learning with relative information
 ---

-We will reframe some common machine learning paradigms, such as maximum likelihood, stochastic gradients, stochastic approximation and variational inference, in terms of relative entropy.
+We will reframe some common machine learning paradigms, such as maximum likelihood, stochastic gradients, stochastic approximation and variational inference, in terms of relative information.

 This post is a continuation from our [series](https://shaoweilin.github.io/motivic-information-path-integrals-and-spiking-networks/) on spiking networks, path integrals and motivic information.